Access to EIDF

 Early adopter programme

 Many EIDF services begin in the early adopter programme.
-We work directly with bold and pioneering users within the DDI Programme to co-create services which we then make generally availble.
-We always want EIDF to provide services that users actually need.
-If you need something "DDI" that we don't currently provide, contact us and we can explore what's possible.
+We work directly with bold and pioneering users within the DDI Programme to co-create services which we then make generally available.
+We always want EIDF to provide things that users actually need.
+If you're after something "DDI" that we don't currently provide, contact us and we can explore what's possible.

-Once services are generally available, access depends on your relationship to the DDI Programme.
+General access to EIDF services depends on your academic or commercial status and your relationship to the DDI Programme.

 EIDF has been designed to support a wide range of industry applications and EPCC can provide access to cloud, HPC and storage resources and to consultancy effort to exploit EIDF effectively.

-For commercial access to EIDF and EPCC expertise please get in touch through the "Contact us" button.
+For commercial access to EIDF and EPCC expertise outwith a collaborative project please get in touch through the "Contact us" button.

 Where we measure things for cost purposes we use the following units:

-- Computing time on the Ultra2 AI service is measured by the core-hour.
-1 Ultra2 core-hour is the equivalent of 1 physical core used for 1 hour
+- Computing time on the Ultra2 large-memory service is measured by the core-hour.
+1 Ultra2 core-hour is the equivalent of 1 physical core used for 1 hour.

-- Computing time on the Cerebras CS1 accelerator is measured differently.
-Contact us for details
+- Computing time on the GPU cluster, Cerebras accelerator and Graphcore systems are measured differently.
+Contact us for details.